3 Days in Stockholm: The Ultimate Stockholm Itinerary

 While you wouldnโt expect Stockholm City Hall to be one of the most spectacular places to visit in Stockholmโฆ it is!

-NOTE: The City Hallโs courtyard and peaceful waterfront garden, Stadshusparken, are free to visit and offer beautiful views across the bay.
+MADDY’S TIP: The City Hallโs courtyard and peaceful waterfront garden, Stadshusparken, are free to visit and offer beautiful views across the bay.
 A must-see even if you donโt want to do the tour!

-Try Traditional Swedish Cuisine on a Food Tour
+Go on a Swedish Food Tour

 Other than Swedish meatballs, what do you know about Swedish food?
 My guess is, not much!
 In that case, I highly recommend booking this Nordic Food Walk of Stockholm.

-During this foodie walking tour, I learned a ton about Swedish culture and history through food!
+I learned a ton about Swedish culture and history through food!
 We visited six different foodie establishments across three different neighborhoods (รstermalm, Norrmalm, and Gamla Stan) and tried around sixteen different delicacies.

 So what did I eat during my Nordic Food Walk of Stockholm?